pinejade/pinejade.github.io/content/authors/吴静伊/_index.md

 ---
 # Display name
-title: 吴静伊
+title: Jingyi Wu(吴静伊)

 # Full name (for SEO)
-first_name: 静伊
+first_name: Jingyi
-last_name: 吴
+last_name: Wu

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 2023级本科生
+role: Class of 2023

 # Organizations/Affiliations
 organizations: